yairbederman/EngineeringAgency/engineering/design/figma-automation.md

 Does URL contain node-id?
 ├── YES → Use node ID directly → Go to Step 2
 └── NO
-    └── Call mcp1_get_metadata to list all frames on the page └── How many top-level frames?
+    └── Call mcp_figma-dev-mode-mcp-server_get_metadata to list all frames on the page └── How many top-level frames?
             ├── 1 frame → Use that frame → Go to Step 2
             ├── 2-10 frames → Try automatic matching (Step 1C)